Promoting, supporting and encouraging the study of the United States since 1955

 Research Assistance Awards

-These awards offer research assistance to postgraduate students, early career academics, and established academics based in the UK.
+The BAAS Research Assistance Awards support research by postgraduate students, early career academics, and established academics based in the UK.
 The funds can be used for short-term visits to the United States or for hiring research assistance to consult archives remotely.

 In line with BAAS’s commitment to do its part in combating climate catastrophe, the awards support low-carbon and more inclusive research practices.
 Practically speaking, this means that the awards can be used to hire a research assistant to consult archives remotely or purchase an individual subscription to an online resource database.
 In addition to reducing our carbon emissions related to transport, we hope that by offering solutions for remote research we will encourage a more inclusive research culture that takes into account scholars with disabilities and/or caring responsibilities.
 If remote research is not possible, scholars can also apply to travel to the US for research purposes, but they will have to include a brief statement explaining why travel is necessary.